 Years of wear and tear on your body can cause adrenal fatigue symptoms like:

-With the help of the Body Ecology Core Program, there are 5 steps you can take to restore adrenal health:
+Based on Body Ecology Principles, there are five steps you can take to restore adrenal health:

 Information and statements regarding dietary supplements have not been evaluated by the Food and Drug Administration and are not intended to diagnose, treat, cure, or prevent any disease.
 Information on this web site is provided for informational purposes only and is a result of years of practice experience by the author.
 This information is not intended as a substitute for the advice provided by your physician or other healthcare professional or any information contained on or in any product label or packaging.
 Do not use the information on this web site for diagnosing or treating a health problem or disease, or prescribing medication or other treatment.
 Always speak with your physician or other healthcare professional before taking any medication or nutritional, herbal or homeopathic supplement, or using any treatment for a health problem.
 If you have or suspect that you have a medical problem, contact your health care provider promptly.
 Do not disregard professional medical advice or delay in seeking professional advice because of something you have read on this web site.